cullen-b/youtube-ad-skipper/README.md

 ## youtube-ad-skipper
 Speeds up YouTube ads 16x, effectively skipping the ad!

+Thanks for using my extension, it was a quick project that has saved me countless hours!

+If you have questions about the extension, feel free to email me:
+**clnbkrpvd@gmail.com**

 # How to install on Chrome
 - This extension works with any browser built on Chromium
 - Clone (or download) the repo to your machine